 Processed meats are high in saturated fats, calories and sodium.
 These include sausages, salami and ham.
 They also contain chemicals that are known to be carcinogenic.
 Try to avoid processed meats or at least limit your intake and balance by eating more fruits and vegetables.
 Even better, choose organic meat and unprocessed chicken and turkey, and round it out by eating more fish as a source of protein to get more omega-3 fats.

 Open a packet of potato chips and it is gone.
 This is one food you start to eat and never seem to stop until the whole packet is finished, especially if you are sitting in front of the television or working on a computer.
 But chips are high in salt, oil and mostly trans-fats.
 These just add empty calories and provide no nutrition.
-Instead, try snacking on nuts or unsalted popcorn.
+Instead, try snacking on nuts or unsalted popcorn during the lockdown.

 Sometimes you sacrifice a high-calorie meal with a salad, but if it full of high calorie dressings.
 You are better off having a regular meal.
 It is sometimes surprising as to the amount of fats and sugars in salad dressings.
 And generally, fat reduced salad dressings have more sugars than regular salad dressings.
 Most of the bottled salad dressings are very high in sodium too.
 Even if a bottled salad dressing is low in sugar, salt and contains no bad fats, most dressings bought at the supermarket contain preservatives, artificial food dyes – and some contain monosodium glutamate.